ressurectit/ng-grid/readme.md

 #### *Component*
  - `selector: "paging"`
  - `inputs`
-    - `itemsPerPageValues: number[]` - Gets or sets array of available values for itemsPerPage
+    - `itemsPerPageValues: number[]` - Gets or sets array of available values for itemsPerPage DEFAULT: []
     - `pagesDispersion: number` - Page dispersion parameter for rendered pages DEFAULT: 4
     - `page: number` - Gets or sets index of currently selected page
     - `itemsPerPage: number` - Gets or sets number of items currently used for paging